RyanNovas/where_am_i/README.md

 ## Features

-1. Tells you what neighborhood and borough you are currently in
+1. Tells you what neighborhood and borough you are currently in (NY Times Districts API)
-2. Tells you the top rated restaurant and bar on Yelp for that area
+2. Suggests the top rated restaurant and bar on Yelp for that area (Yelp API)
-3. Tells you the average one-bedroom rental price for the neighborhood
+3. Pulls the average one-bedroom rental price for the neighborhood (StreetEasy API)
+4. Shows the popularity of the neighborhood, as expressed by thumbs up/down

 ## Credits

 Tyler Brewer, Ryan Novas & Nancy Ko

-## License
 Copyright (c) 2015 <Tyler Brewer, Ryan Novas & Nancy Ko>

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.